 It goes without saying that if you do not know your legal rights then you stand a very good chance of putting your case in great jeopardy by handling it yourself.
 A good example is giving the adjuster a recorded statement when you are not required to do so.
 You can also say something wrong that you never thought would be an issue.
-Even worse, you can unknowingly sign a release and waive all your rights.
+Even worse, you can get tricked into signing and waving your rights.
 Your personal injury case is a very fragile thing that must be carefully safeguarded.
 That is best accomplished by hiring an experience lawyer to handle your case.

 An insurance adjuster has the advantage when dealing with someone who is not represented by a lawyer.
 The claimant does not necessarily know how much their case is worth.
 Therefore, they can be convinced to take a settlement offer which is less than the case is worth.
 A lawyer knows what your case is worth based upon the lawyer’s experience in handling cases within your jurisdiction.
 A lawyer knows what juries are awarding and what other similar cases are settling for in your area.